 Not in Seattle?
-You can still get a library card!
+You can still get a Seattle library card!

-Washington libraries have excellent reciprocal programs.
+Washington libraries, including a Seattle library, have excellent reciprocal programs.
 If you have a library card from Everett, Kitsap, King County, Pierce County, Puyallup, Sno-Isle or Timberland libraries, then you may be eligible to get a Seattle Library card through the reciprocal programs!
 Just bring your library card into the Seattle Library for more information.

 Of course, other libraries have perks, too.
 If you’re looking for a different library, then you can find the info you’re looking for here!